akb89/pyfn/README.md

 |   |   |-- ...
 ```

-**Please strictly follow this directory structure to avoid unexpected errors. `pyfn` relies on a lot of relative path resolutions to make scripts calls shorter, and changing this directory structure can brake everything**
+**Please strictly follow this directory structure to avoid unexpected errors. `pyfn` relies on a lot of relative path resolutions to make scripts calls shorter, and changing this directory structure can break everything**

 ### Setup NLP4J for POS tagging